 Due to colonial norms and expectations, Waterford had an uncertain beginning.
 Stern’s initial intake of 16 boys included black, white, ‘coloured’ (mixed-race), and Indian students and staff.
 Many local and international observers deemed this diversity as ‘sick’ and ‘unnatural’.
 As a result of its nonconformity, the school faced legal, ethical, and financial barriers daily.

 With the fall of Apartheid, Waterford rose in rank and recognition.
 After Nelson Mandela was freed and elected, one of his first ports of call as President was to Waterford.
 The school acted on the same ethos as he did – a peaceful force that urged people to realise the values of equality and human diversity.
 Waterford played a small yet significant role in the struggle for racial equality in Southern Africa and its founding principle of equality retains resonance.
-In a post-colonial era, Waterford has sustained its early vision to educate exceptional students regardless of race, religion or financial background.
+In a post-apartheid era, Waterford has sustained its early vision to educate exceptional students regardless of race, religion or financial background.
 The school continues to nurture Africa’s future political, business, and civic leaders today.